Ada-Developers-Academy/ada-precourse-v2/intro-to-python/conditionals.md

     print("You must input a number!")
 ```

 This winds up being pretty hard to read, though.
-Look how far we have to indent that last `print` statement!
+Look how far we have to indent that last `print` statement when we only use `if/else`.

-We can make this much easier to read by using the `elif` keyword, which is like an `else` followed by an `if` but without the extra lines and indentation:
+We can make this much easier to read by using the `elif` keyword, which is like an `else` followed by an `if`.
+When we use `elif` we can reduce the levels of nesting conditional statements and as a result we reduce the amount of indentation:

 ```python
 import random